 Building a newsletter from scratch

 MailerLite.
-Lower cost, better free tier, comparable automation.
+Lower cost, better free tier for automation, comparable feature set.
 Start here and migrate if you outgrow it.

 Selling digital products via email